 They’ve earned gold at the Olympic Games, served as team captains in the FIFA Women’s World Cup, won the British Amateur, competed in professional leagues globally and served key leadership roles in athletic departments around the country.
 They’ve also become doctors, Emmy-winning producers, educators, coaches, engineers, marketing professionals, art directors and the list goes on.

 By the Numbers

-They dominated the Atlantic Sun, continued greatness in Conference USA and currently own 37 AAC regular-season and tournament titles heading into the 2023 spring competitive season — more than double of the next closest league counterpart (Houston, 17).
+They dominated the Atlantic Sun, continued greatness in Conference USA and finished their decade in the American, responsible for 38 of UCF’s 52 AAC regular season and tournament championships — more than double of the next closest league counterpart (Houston, 17).

 As far as dynasties go, UCF women’s rowing and volleyball are two of four AAC women’s programs that have won at least five consecutive conference championships (joining UConn women’s basketball’s seven titles and Houston’s swimming and diving’s seven crowns).

 “We are incredibly proud of our women’s teams for their incredible accomplishments they have displayed over the years,” says Terry Mohajir, UCF vice president and director of UCF Athletics.
-“We know they are eager to bring home a few more trophies before we close this era in The American, and we have no doubt they are more than ready to continue to carry on that tradition of success into the Big 12.”
+“We have no doubt they are more than ready to continue to carry on that tradition of success into the Big 12.”

 When it comes to performing at an elite level year after year, few have done it better than the UCF spirit program.